 For this, you have to take into consideration what opportunity cost means.
 This economic concept is related to your budget and your personal income management.

 If you want to become a Real Estate Investor, you have to manage your finances and your money very carefully.
-When you start in the real estate business world, you have to be smart, not only with your expenses, but also the payment methods you normally use.
+When you start in the real estate business world, you have to be smart, not only with your expenses but also with the payment methods you normally use.

 What exactly does opportunity cost mean?
 This is a concept that basically means the cost of achieving something and giving up something else.